Jean-Luc Blanche

 Jean-Luc Blanche (born February 1958), known as The Backpacker Rapist, is a French serial rapist and thief.
 Blanche had a consistent modus operandi—when he spotted the victim, he would break into her house at night, bind her hands and bring her to his car, driving to the outskirts of the city, under the threat of a knife.
 He then began terrorizing his victim, raping her once or repeatedly, usually in the middle of the countryside.
 His impulses now appeased, he started behaving as a friend or even a considerate companion, bringing his victim back to their home.

 In 1992, Blanche was imprisoned for the first series of rapes.
 He was released in 2002, despite the warnings of the adverse psychiatric expertise, and he resumed raping in 2003.
 He was rearrested, and his second trial made it to the national headlines, because the French police could not proceed with his arrest, since Blanche acted in several departments that did not share their judicial information.
 The national mediatization of the case lead to the creation of the automated judicial file for perpetrators of sexual offences.

 Biography

 Jean-Luc Blanche was born in February 1958, the sixth in a family of 14 children.
 Like many of his brothers and sisters, he was placed in another family at a young age, after suffering abuse at the hands of his parents.
 At age 8, he returned to his family in Pauvres, in Ardennes.

-At 17, Jean-Luc found a job as a farm boy, and here got his first conviction.
+At 17, Jean-Luc found a job as a farm labourer, during which time he received his first criminal conviction.
 He stayed in prison several times for thefts and falsifying checks.
-In addition, he also stole bank cards and cars.
+During this period, Blanche also stole bank cards and cars.

 In 1982, Blanche left Ardennes, got married and moved to Caen, in Calvados, where he continued his crimes.
 His wife eventually filed for divorce in 1990, after his seventh conviction.